ChristoKolander/Shopping-Ecommerce/README.md

 If You want to try out this code live - instead of downloading - go to:

+To use standardUser priveligies, just register.
-To use live admin priveligies, log in as TestUser1@hotmail.com, and use this password: "".
+To use admin priveligies, log in as TestUser1@hotmail.com, and use this password: "".

 Feel free to try out funcionality, either as admin, standardUser or Manager, to try out auhtorization policies, or as unauthorized user.